louchesprocket/pgnutil/README.txt

 	winner: causes pgnutil to print the name of the winner
 	loser: causes pgnutil to print the name of the loser

+Thus, the command:

+    java -jar pgnutil.jar -mt 'Event/Nunn 1' -mp 'Glaurung 2.0.1' -s opponent,gameno -i mygames.pgn

+means, "for every game in which the 'Event' tag contains the text 'Nunn 1' and in which 'Glaurung 2.0.1' was a player, output the name of the opponent and the name of the winner."

 There are also several output selectors relating to ECO codes:

 	eco: output the standard ECO code for the game, matching